Azure/simdem/demo_scripts/simdem/demo/script.md

 That's cool, lets try again:

 ```
-echo "It might look like this was typed into the terminal (even more so if you ran SimDem with the '--style simulate' flag), bit it really comes from a markdown file."
+echo "It might look like this was typed into the terminal (even more so if you ran SimDem with the '--style simulate' flag, that simulates a person typing), bit it really comes from a markdown file."
 ```

 The date command will show that these commands are being executed.